The Pilgrim Ways to Walsingham

-Country churches increase in frequency as you approach Walsingham, before you finally come to the Slipper Chapel, the Catholic Basilica of the Lady of Walsingham, from where you can walk the last mile barefoot to the village of Little Walsingham, which, given its littleness, packs a serious spiritual punch with the ruins of the great shrine of Walsingham Abbey and the Anglican Shrine of the Lady of Walsingham and its holy well and awesome atmosphere of extreme reverence.
-This was one of the big pilgrimage sites destroyed by Thomas Cromwell – the memory of the destruction even has its own song, the Walsingham Ballad, made famous by William Byrd’s musical setting, and its inclusion in Shakespeare’s Hamlet.
-The loss of Walsingham probably still affects national consciousness even today, even if we do not realise it.
-Nevertheless, the shrine lives on.
+Coming into Walsingham – Remote churches are in plentiful supply as you approach the Catholic Slipper Chapel, from where you can walk the last mile barefoot to Little Walsingham village which, given its littleness, packs a serious spiritual punch with the ruins of the great shrine of Walsingham Abbey and the deeply revered Anglican and Catholic Shrines.
+Walsingham was one of the big pilgrimage sites destroyed by Thomas Cromwell – the memory of the destruction even has its own song, the Walsingham Ballad.
+Today, the shrine lives on.

 St Edmundsbury Cathedral